Group-38-CMPINF0010/Final-Project/README.md

 ### Conclusion

-Taken together, the four submetrics position **Squirrel Hill South** as the most balanced neighborhood and the "best neighborhoodfor family life" in Pittsburgh.
+Taken together, the four submetrics position **Squirrel Hill South** as the most balanced neighborhood and the "best neighborhood for family life" in Pittsburgh.
 It leads in playground access and mid-priced housing, and it stays competitive in municipal facilities.
 Uptown, the Northside, and the South Side have plenty of parking, but they’re still behind when it comes to family-friendly spaces and a good mix of housing.
 Highland Park scores well on facilities and stays competitive, but Squirrel Hill South still offers the best overall balance for everyday living.